Skip to Content

 Difficulty: Moderate

-However, those who want a bit more, keep on hiking up a few switchbacks for a fantastic view of the Columbia River Gorge.
+However, for those who want a bit more, keep on hiking up a few switchbacks for a fantastic view of the Columbia River Gorge.
 From up here, you can scramble around a bit at the upper parts of the waterfall and even head a little further to see Fairy Falls.
 I highly recommend the extra stretch.

 Fairy Falls is not as big as the rest on this list but its unique features make it a must-see amongst the other waterfalls near Portland.

-6. Horsetail Falls & Ponytail Falls
+6. Horsetail Falls & Ponytail Falls (Best Portland Waterfall You Can Walk Behind!)

 Distance: 2.4 miles